Financial management · 7 min read

 Business cash flow: how to track money in, money out, and avoid cash gaps

 Learn how to organize business cash flow, track income and expenses, and make decisions before your company runs short on cash.
+See how to connect this control to a clearer financial routine in dadoAH.

 cash flowfinancial controlsmall business